Matriculation and Continued Enrollment Policies

 Pharmacy Technician License

-Students must be able to meet the State Board of Pharmacy Licensing requirements to obtain a valid Illinois Pharmacy Technician License which is required to complete experiential courses.
+Students must be able to meet the State Board of Pharmacy Licensing requirements to obtain a valid Illinois Pharmacy Technician License which is required to complete experiential courses beginning in the Fall of the P1 year.
 Inability to obtain and maintain a valid license may prevent a student from continuing in the program and completing the requirements for graduation.

 HIPAA (completed as part of an experiential course)